 The gallery space contains a layout of pathways that become layered and visually complicated.
 This visual queue signifies overwhelming issues of the social and economic systems that shape communities and leads the audience to consider the issues of class and race that lie beneath capitalist systems.

-The pathways and shapes are syncopated around the gallery in addition to a relief fence that is installed on the wall appearing in struggle, pulling away from it, the chain link is bent and misshapen.
-These systems fashion a relational experience of life walking through the intimate experiences of spaces in Chicago coming from home to neighborhood to school.
+The pathways and shapes are syncopated around the gallery, along with a relief fence installed on the gallery wall.
+This fence appears to struggle against the wall, pulling away from it, its chain-link bent and misshapen.
+These systems fashion a relational experience of life walking through the intimate experiences of spaces in Chicago, moving from home to neighborhood to school.